dispossible/MCU-Timeline/README.md

 &check; Decide new categories
 &cross; Add new categories to data
 &cross; Add phase number to data
-&cross; Design new way to display categories
+&cross; Update how categories are displayed (code the new ones in) &cross; Design way to display phase Number

 ##### Different Timelines & Categories for Phase 3 & 4 Update:
 | Timeline            | Branches         | Categorys                      | Colour |